HollowMan6/02239-Data-Security/Report-access-control.md

 > This section should document that the prototype enforces the access control policies defined in this assignment; both ACL and RBAC and both before and after the changes.
 The evaluation should provide a simple summary of which of the requirements are satisfied and which are not. -->

 This section provides an overview of our designed prototypes for AC policies.
 For testing, two specific clients have been designed.
 The client for the ACL case is named  `ClientACL.java`, and can be found in _dtu.compute.client_.
-It tests the ACL functionalities and implements all the table changes after company organisational restructure.
+It tests the ACL functionalities and implements all the table changes after the company's organisational restructuring.
 The second client in the same folder, named `ClientRole.java`, handles the same changes on the Role-Based implementation after filling up the role column in the user table.
 This test also verifies compliance with updated policy settings.

 A first comment goes to the PostgreSQL database.
 In order to be able to handle both ACL and Role-Based AC mechanisms without data replication, we add the role field in the users table, with the initial value set as _None_.
 Its new structure is shown in Table 4: